What is Algas calcareas?

 After it’s collected, the marine algae is washed with fresh ionized water and then sun-dried.
 The algae is then milled down to powder form to become the raw version of AlgaeCal.
 To ensure quality and safety, every batch of AlgaeCal powder is tested for microbial activity and mineral content.

-There is no chemical treatment, no sieving process, and no additives or extractions that might create impurities in the raw form.
+There is no chemical treatment and no additives or extractions that might create impurities in the raw form.
 Algas calcareas is a completely natural product.

 But you may be wondering how these innocuous little algae become linked to bone health.